RajaveluSoundararaj/Addidas-React/README.md

 This folder consist of an sample react project , For beginners

-All the dependencies for the project have included in the Json file , Please install before starting
+All the dependencies for the project have been included in the Json file , Please install before starting

 Thank you.